High Speed Magnetic Rotor Assemblies

-Arnold Magnetic Technologies manufactures high performance magnets, magnetic assemblies, precision thin metals, and electric motor components and assemblies for highly efficient electric machines.
-Our engineers work with motor designers every day to optimize their designs using Arnold’s advanced materials such as L Type laminated magnets made with RECOMA samarium cobalt or neodymium iron boron, and Arnon lamination materials.
-Our power-dense, lightweight magnetic materials allow us to produce top quality, high efficiency motors.
+Arnold Magnetic Technologies manufactures high-performance magnets, magnetic assemblies, precision thin metals, and electric motor components and assemblies for highly efficient electric machines.
+Our engineers work with motor designers every day to optimize their designs using Arnold’s advanced materials such as L Type laminated magnets, permanent magnets made with RECOMA samarium cobalt or neodymium iron boron, and Arnon lamination materials.
+Our power-dense permanent magnet materials are lightweight which allow us to produce top quality, high energy efficient motors.

 Smaller, Faster & Hotter Design Challenges